Vote on Election Day

 Please wear a mask and observe social distancing at your polling place.

 Yes!
 Your right to vote for all of the candidates of one party by filling in a single oval or box on the ballot was restored by the passage of Proposal 3 in 2018.
 In the partisan section of the ballot, look for “Straight Party Ticket” and fill in the oval or box for “Democratic Party.”
 Don’t forget to also vote for individual choices in the non-partisan section (judges and proposals), which is not covered by your straight-party vote.

 If you have the receipt you received when you registered to vote, show it to the poll worker and then vote.

 If you don’t have your receipt, give the poll worker your address and ask if you’re at the correct polling place.
 If you are not at the right polling place for your address, go to the correct polling place.

-If you are at the correct polling place but are not on the voter list, you can go to your city/ township clerk’s office with proof of residency and register to vote before 8 pm.
+If you are at the correct polling place but are not on the voter list, you can go to your city/ township clerk’s office with proof of residency and register to vote before 8 pm on Election Day.
 While at the clerk’s office, you can vote by absentee ballot.

 If you cannot go to the clerk’s office with proof of residency, you may be able to cast a “provisional ballot.”
 To do this, you’ll have to swear you believe you previously registered to vote.
 If you can provide a photo ID that shows your current address in that precinct, your provisional ballot will go into the machine and be counted on Election Day.
 If not, it will go into an envelope, and the clerk will review it after Election Day.
 If your ballot goes into the envelope, you have six days after Election Day to go to the clerk’s office with any documentation to show that you are registered to vote.